Stuffed cabbage is delicious. And it’s even a “traditional” Sukkot food (which I just learned).

 - 1/4 cup fresh lemon juice

-- 1 cup chicken or beef broth (I used Osem pareve chicken soup mix, dissolved into one cup of boiling water)
+- 1 cup chicken or beef broth (I didn’t have any on hand, so I used 1 tsp of Osem pareve chicken soup mix, dissolved into one cup of boiling water)

 Instructions